Azure/ai-document-processor/README.md

 4. `swa deploy --env Production -d {deployment_token}`
      - Retrieve deployment token from overview page of the static web app in Azure portal under "Manage Deployment Token"

-### How to Update the Pipeline for a customer's specific use case
+### Update the Pipeline for a customer's specific use case
 This repository is intended to set up the scaffolding for an Azure OpenAI pipeline.
 The developer is expected to update the code in the `pipeline/activities` and `pipeline/function_app.py` to meet the customer's needs.
 - `pipeline/function_app.py` - contains the standard logic for handling HTTP requests and invoking the pipeline leveraging [Azure Durable functions function chaining pattern](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-sequence?tabs=csharp).
 This file controls the high level orchestration logic for each step in the pipeline, while the logic for each step is contained within the `activities` directory
 - `pipeline/activities` - contains each of the steps in the pipeline